High School and Confirmation Prep

 This should be done by Jan.
 1, 2027.

-** If a student has any reservations about being confirmed, the student should contact Father so they can talk through it.
+** If a student has any reservations about being confirmed, the student should please contact Father so they can talk through the student’s

 The Sacraments of Christian Initiation (Baptism, Confirmation, and Eucharist) are not automatically given.
 A person needs to request these and